Institutions and mangers need to feel good.

 Some example to demonstrate outcomes and impact:

-Take a figure below (the data is used for one syndrome (but based on the real data) and look at the reduction of deaths.
+Take a figure below (the data is used for one syndrome (but based on the real data) and look at reducing deaths.
 This reflects the outcome and impact of disease control initiative(s).

 - The decrease in mortality – due to improvement of early detection, sensitive case definitions and adequate case management, the mortality reduced, and case fatality rate decreased.
 (OUTCOME and IMPACT)

-- If this is a diarrheal disease syndrome, then this reflects the lack of provision of adequate sanitation and safe drinking water and personal hygiene as the number of cases is increasing.
+- If this is a diarrheal disease syndrome, this reflects the lack of adequate sanitation and safe drinking water and personal hygiene as the number of cases is increasing.
 (OUTCOME)

 Simple example – Cooking